martin-beran/fpga/mb50/README.md

 A _string constant_ is a sequence of zero or more characters enclosed in quotes, e.g., `"string const"`.
 Quotes must be escape inside string constants.
-Following escape sequences are supported in string constants:
+Following escape sequences are supported in character and string constants:

 | Escape sequence | Replaced character | Character code |
 |:---------------:|:------------------:|:--------------:|